-Barbra’s research interests include improving outcomes for adults with hearing loss, the use of family-centered care in clinical practice, interventions for hearing and balance issues and the use of smartphones and teleaudiology to support a Connect Health approach in audiology.
+Barbra’s research interests include improving outcomes for adults with hearing loss, the use of family-centered care in clinical practice, interventions for hearing and balance issues and the use of smartphones and teleaudiology to support an eAudiology approach in audiology.

 Dr. Barbra Timmer recently presented at the ‘Hearing well and being well – a strong scientific connection’ conference in Frankfurt and her presentation titled, ‘Ecological momentary assessment and its potential as a future clinical tool’ was filled with eye-opening evidence on the importance of using real-world information to highlight individualized hearing aid benefit beyond speech understanding and can affect communication and well-being.
 Some of the key highlights are included in this interview.
 Happy reading!

 Hello Barbra, thank you for joining us.
 You’ve been doing some fantastic work at the University of Queensland looking at new approaches in eAudiology, specifically Ecological Momentary Assessment (EMA).
 Can you tell us what EMA is?

 Hello Jacqueline.
 It is a pleasure to be here.
 EMA captures data about experiences in real time, in participants’ natural environments.
 EMA can be conducted on smartphones, making it more reliable to survey experiences in real time and multiple times per day.
 EMA is used across many health disciplines to investigate chronic conditions, such as pain, substance addiction, eating disorders, and mental health disability.
 EMA is also valid and relevant for audiology research.

 How can EMA be used in audiology research?